TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

                  WARNING: NEVER use currency signs or commas in numbers, only use '.' as the decimal place!

+                 LIMITATIONS: Do not try to use any of the following characters within magic tags: "._-".
+They will be ignored and assumed to be word separators..
+E.g. Canadian Security @shop.to won't work as it becomes @shop in the formula.

+                              For security tickers with a dot you may have conflicts with the Quote Loader extension.
+                              A workaround is to save the stock ticker as "SHOP" in the properties for the security (instead of SHOP.TO), and put "SHOP.TO" in the "Alt Ticker" column in Quote Loader.
+Then just use @shop in Custom Balances.

                  >> RECOMMENDATION: Do not mix formula and RMC/UOR/PUM.
 Ideally, just use formula where possible

 - Format display adjustment (FDA): You can apply maths to change the displayed value after all other calculations.